JimmySpi/HD_test_project_Dimitris_Spiliotis/README.md

 This project is build with maven including necessary dependencies in POM.xml for Selenium and TESTNG Report is generated at test-output folder ("emailable-report.html") after run

-src\Drivers - Project Drivers
+src\Drivers - Project Drivers:
---Here are placed the selenium drivers executables.
+Here are placed the selenium drivers executables.
 Already placed is chromedriver.exe

 src\Files - Project Files
---Here there is the test html page used for testing by opening it from the local path to the browser for testing, as there is no true web page.
+Here there is the test html page used for testing by opening it from the local path to the browser for testing, as there is no true web page.
---This is done at TestBase init method executed by beforeSuite (@BeforeSuite annotated), by making the BASE_URL of the application like this:
+This is done at TestBase init method executed by beforeSuite (@BeforeSuite annotated), by making the BASE_URL of the application like this:
--- "BASE_URL = "file:///"+System.getProperty("user.dir") + "/src/files/" + properties.getProperty("url");" | TestBase:line:59 in method init called by beforeSuite(@BeforeSuite annotated)
+"BASE_URL = "file:///"+System.getProperty("user.dir") + "/src/files/" + properties.getProperty("url");" | TestBase:line:59 in method init called by beforeSuite(@BeforeSuite annotated)
--- That way using System.getProperty("user.dir") can run on any pc instead of hardcoding mine, and with
+That way using System.getProperty("user.dir") can run on any pc instead of hardcoding mine, and with

 src\main\java\qa\config - Properties file folder
 --here we can specify a properties file for each different suite we have in test project.
 Here is only ony.
 This helps having different properties specified exactly